malduhaymi/grctool/README.md

 # Frontend Folder:
-In this folder you will find the chrome extension code. you need only to add it in the extensions.
+In this folder you will find the chrome extension code.
 <br/>
 Note: you need to change the value in info.txt.
 ---------------------